 mAbs for COVID-19 are designed to block viral attachment and entry of the virus that causes COVID-19, thus neutralizing the virus.
 Patients who have been exposed to or may have COVID-19 and are not yet hospitalized may be eligible for treatment.

 Patients must have a prescription from a healthcare provider in order to receive treatment.
 Learn more about mAbs for treating COVID-19 at the links below.

-As of June 25, 2021, there are two mAb therapies available through FDA Emergency Use Authorization (EUA):
+As of April 6, 2022, there are two mAbs therapies available for the prevention or treatment of mild-moderate COVID-19 through FDA Emergency Use Authorization (EUA):

 COVID-19 convalescent plasma is human plasma collected from individuals whose plasma contains anti-SARS-CoV-2 antibodies and meets donor eligibility requirements.
 Hospitalized patients with COVID-19 may improve faster if they receive plasma from those who have recovered from COVID-19 early in the course of disease, because it may have the ability to fight the virus that causes COVID-19.

 There are currently no clinical data on the use of immunoglobulins in treating patients.
 Trials are in development but not yet enrolling participants.